DataDog/dd-py-tracing-workshop/README.md

 and a donut by name
 `curl -XGET localhost:5000/donut/jelly`

+So far so good.

 Things feel pretty speedy.
-But happens when we try to find a donut that pairs well with our favorite beer?
+But what happens when we try to find a donut that pairs well with our favorite beer?

 `curl -XGET localhost:5000/pair/beer?name=ipa`

-It feels slow !!
-How much slower?
-Good q
+It feels slow!
+Slow enough that people might complain about it.
+Let's try to understand why

 ## Step 2 - Timing a Route

 Anyone ever had to time a python function before?
-There are several ways to do it
+There are several ways to do it, and they all involve some kind of timestamp math

 With a decorator:
 ```python